• Home

 Micro USB Connectors

-Introduced in 2007, Micro connectors are used for latest and thinner devices that include smartphones and digital cameras.
+Introduced in 2007, Micro connectors are used for the latest and thinner devices including smartphones and digital cameras.
 Found in both Type-A and Type-B types, the size of micro USB plugs is 1.8mm x 6.85mm.

 Pin-out Voltage of Micro/Mini USB Connectors